e-lab/torch-prednet/README.md

 ## to train PredNet:

-Run: ```qlua main.lua -useGPU -dataBig -nlayers 3 -display -save -savePics``` to train on GPU on large dataset, visualize and save model and results.
+Run: ```qlua main.lua -useGPU -dataBig -nlayers 3 -display -save -savePics -batch 10``` to train on GPU on large dataset, visualize and save model and results.

 ### Notes: